-- See the new expanded size of the selected partition in the Disk Management.
+- See the newly expanded size of the selected partition in Disk Management.

 - After this, it will ask you for how much space you wish to take out of the partition.
 Put the desired amount of space in the respective fields and click on Shrink button.

 - Get back to the Disk Management window and see your partition in the smaller size with extra space.